-The program consists of highly personalized sound exercises, with causal stimuli to ensure that the training is every day, and for the entire duration of rehabilitation, always different.Find out more
+The program consists of personalized sound exercises, with causal stimuli to ensure that the training is every day, and for the entire duration of the training, always different.Find out more

-TINNIBRAIN® is an innovative personalized app for tinnitus treatment developed on the knowledge of Conditional Acoustic Neuromodulation.Find out more
+TINNIBRAIN® is an innovative personalized app for tinnitus support developed on the knowledge of Conditional Acoustic Neuromodulation.Find out more

 Individuals with unilateral or asymmetric hearing loss are subjects who have one ear with normal hearing sensitivity or with mild hearing loss and the other with permanent medium or severe sensorineural hearing loss